 We have spoken to several thousand clients along the way, and heard every story imaginable (almost).

 To that end, even though there are some pretty crafty and creative people out there, most international tax evasion seems to fall into one of five different categories.

 The following are five common examples of offshore tax evasion that are regularly investigated by the IRS:

 As you may have seen recently in the Manafort case, lying to your CPA is pretty easy.
 The CPA sends you a questionnaire or binder and asks you whether you have any foreign income or foreign accounts… and you answer, no. This is despite the fact that you may have one or several foreign accounts, assets, income or investments overseas (presuming you speak English and understood the questionnaire).

 Your tax preparer is there to help you (or at least they should be).
 We have worked with several high profile clients (and non-high-profile clients) who have had hidden several million dollars worth of unreported foreign income, accounts, assets or investments that were asked directly by their CPA (the person they are paying to accurately prepare their taxes) – and to which they blatantly lied, and answered no on questions regarding foreign accounts, etc.

-In this sort of situation, it is important to note that even though your CPA signs the tax return, if you lied or misrepresented facts to the CPA, it is not his or her butt on the line – it is yours.
+In this sort of situation, it is important to note that even though your CPA signs the tax return along with you, if you lied or misrepresented facts to the CPA, it is not his or her butt on the line – it is yours.
 Moreover, you do not have an Attorney-Client privilege with a CPA.

 It is also important to note that especially in accordance with FATCA reporting, more than 300,000 foreign financial institutions are actively reporting account holder information to the IRS.